 (NICE, 2015; NHS, 2016)

 How do I know that my baby is thriving?

 How a baby looks and their behaviour are useful guides to whether they are ‘thriving’.
 A thriving baby:

 - is usually satisfied after feeds.

 What should I do if I don’t think I have enough milk?

-If you’re worried your baby isn’t getting enough, speak to your health visitor, midwife or a breastfeeding counsellor.
-They can rule out any problems like a tongue tie, and look at attachment, positioning and your baby’s health (NICE, 2015).
+If you’re worried your baby isn’t getting enough milk, speak to your health visitor, midwife or a breastfeeding counsellor.
+They can check how the baby is latched and may suggest changes you can make to help your baby get a deeper latch.
+Your health visitor or midwife can also rule out any underlying health problems or may refer you for a tongue tie assessment (NICE, 2015).